How Would You Diagnose That the Sewer Line Has Been Clogged?

 1. Sewer Cleanout Has Sewage Around It

 When plumbers need to access your pipes to clear blockages, they’ll typically use what’s called a sewer cleanout pipe.
-These are pipes that are connected to your home’s sewer line and gives them access in order to clear out any kind of blockages.
+These are pipes that are connected to your home’s sewer line and give them access in order to clear out any kind of blockages.
 These are usually located in your basement or outside your home and will sometimes be marked.
 If these areas smell or you notice sewage draining from them, then you may need a sewer cleaning service.

 2. Backed-Up Drains That Require Sewer Cleaning

 Water fixtures that have backed-up drains could indicate that you have a clogged sewer line.
-For instance, if one or more of these drains is gurgling, smells nasty or blocks up water, then there’s a good chance that you may have a clogged sewer line and it will need to be cleared out.
-These drain lines are made to carry water and other items out of your home system so if multiple of them are affected, it could cause clogs in multiple different fixtures.
+For instance, if one or more of these drains is gurgling, smells nasty, or blocks up water, then there’s a good chance that you may have a clogged sewer line, and it will need to be cleared out.
+These drain lines are made to carry water and other items out of your home system, so if multiple of them are affected, it could cause clogs in multiple different fixtures.

 3. Water Backing up in Multiple Random Places When Using Fixtures

 If you flush your toilet and notice that your bathtub drain is also getting backed-up water, then there could be a clog in the drain that exits your home.
 If there’s a clog there, then it could cause multiple fixtures to cause backed-up water when using them at the same time.
-Multiple secondary sewer lines (the ones used by fixtures) are connected to the main sewer line so if one or more of your fixtures are showing symptoms of backed-up water, there’s a good chance the main sewer line is clogged.
+Multiple secondary sewer lines (the ones used by fixtures) are connected to the main sewer line, so if one or more of your fixtures are showing symptoms of backed-up water, there’s a good chance the main sewer line is clogged.

 4. You Can Smell the Sewage

-When sewage and waste are blocked up and sitting in your pipes, it has nowhere to go and you’ll be able to smell or even see it gushing out of secondary pipes.
+When sewage and waste are blocked up and sitting in your pipes, it has nowhere to go, and you’ll be able to smell or even see them gushing out of secondary pipes.
 There will be a very unpleasant smell coming from certain drains in your home, so if you’ve caught a whiff and there’s something nasty in the air, there’s a good chance you’ll need your sewer cleaned out.

 Dealing with a clogged sewer line is never pleasant, but that’s why plumbers are around.
-If you’re tired of the smell or want your sewer lines to stop clogged, then it’s worth contacting a plumber to get the issue fixed as soon as possible.
+If you’re tired of the smell or want your sewer lines to stop clogging, then it’s worth contacting a plumber to get the issue fixed as soon as possible.